What is advising and why does it matter?

 Introduction to Academic Advising for Faculty - Canvas Course

-Coming in 2019: This self-paced, online course on the foundations of academic advising was designed with the faculty adviser in mind, but contains information and learning activities appropriate for all academic advisers.
+This foundational, self-paced, online course in Canvas was designed with the faculty adviser in mind but contains information and learning activities appropriate for all academic advisers.
 It can be used as training for new advisers or as a refresher for the more experienced adviser.

 Module 1: Building a Solid Academic Advising Foundation